-Coast Guard Foundation Scholarship resources for Coast Guard personnel and their families
+Coast Guard Foundation Scholarship resources for Coast Guard children

 Resources for Education Grants for enlisted Coast Guard personnel and their spouses

-- Coast Guard personnel looking to apply for education grants for continuing studies should visit the Coast Guard Institute's page for instructions on how to apply.
+- Coast Guard members looking to apply for education grants for continuing studies should visit the Coast Guard Institute's page for instructions on how to apply